C4 Fabrication Rock Slider Install Guide on 2012-2015 DCSB 2nd Gen Tacoma

 Unclip these lines and then attach the bottom line into the top bracket clip.
 The other line is fine sitting on top of the bracket.

 Step 4.
-Unclip and Relocate Rear Brake Lines
+Relocate Rear Lines

 Moving Brake Lines